viv3k19/Testimonial_DocumentParser_Implementation/using_PyTesseract/README.md

 # DocumentParser_using_PyTesseract

-This project provides a Python script to parse and extract structured data from an image using the `pytesseract` library.
+This notebook provides a Python script to parse and extract structured data from an image using the `pytesseract` library.
 The script uses Optical Character Recognition (OCR) to read text from images and applies regular expressions to identify and extract specific information, converting it into a structured JSON format.

 - [Installation](#installation)
 - [Usage](#usage)